Welcome to your MTT travel guide “Chiang Mai travel guide”

 Doi Inthanon

-Prepare for an extraordinary natural experience as you explore Doi Inthanon, Thailand’s highest point.
-Nestled in Doi Inthanon National Park, this peak offers a grandiose spectacle of the country’s natural beauty.
+Prepare yourself for an extraordinary natural experience as you explore Doi Inthanon, the highest point in Thailand.
+Nestled in Doi Inthanon National Park, this peak offers a magnificent spectacle of the country’s natural beauty.

 Bua Thong waterfalls (sticky waterfalls)

-When we think of waterfalls, the image that comes to mind is often that of powerful, thundering waterfalls.
+When you think of waterfalls, the image that often comes to mind is of powerful, thunderous waterfalls.
 However, the Bua Thong Waterfalls in Thailand offer you a completely unique experience.
-Nicknamed the “sticky waterfalls”, they offer you the opportunity to walk directly on the water, an unforgettable adventure.
+Nicknamed the “sticky waterfalls,” they offer you the chance to walk directly on water, an unforgettable adventure.

 Giraffe women village (long neck Karen village)